Clark County Parks

 Whether you are planning a family picnic, hiking with friends or just craving some solitude in a magnificent setting, Clark County's many parks and trails can provide a great outdoor experience.

-County to resume collecting parking fees at four parks April 3
+County collecting daily parking fees at four regional parks

-Clark County will resume collecting daily parking fees at four of the county’s largest regional parks starting Monday, April 3.
+Clark County has resumed collecting daily parking fees at four of the county’s largest regional parks.

-Parking fees will be $2 for motorcycles, $3 for cars, $6 for cars with trailers and $8 for buses or motor homes.
+Parking fees are $2 for motorcycles, $3 for cars, $6 for cars with trailers and $8 for buses or motor homes.

 Parking fees were eliminated in 2013.
 Last year, the Board of County Councilors agreed to resume fee collection to provide more sustainable parks funding and reduce vandalism and other illegal activities.